MIRA-KUMAR/Leetcode-Learning/README.md

 Given an array nums of n integers where nums[i] is in the range [1, n], return an array of all the integers in the range [1, n] that do not appear in nums.

+# LeetCode 543.
+Diameter of Binary Tree

+Given the root of a binary tree, return the length of the diameter of the tree.

+The diameter of a binary tree is the length of the longest path between any two nodes in a tree.
+This path may or may not pass through the root.

+The length of a path between two nodes is represented by the number of edges between them.

 # LeetCode 557.
 Reverse Words in a String III

 Given a string s, reverse the order of characters in each word within a sentence while still preserving whitespace and initial word order.